free-pdk/free-pdk.github.io/index.md

 - [Easy PDK Programmer Hardware](https://github.com/free-pdk/easy-pdk-programmer-hardware)
 - [Easy PDK Programmer Software](https://github.com/free-pdk/easy-pdk-programmer-software)

-## SDCC-based open source tool-chain
+## SDCC-based Open Source Tool-Chain

 Padauk's own tool-chain is based on a custom programming language called "Mini-C" with a syntax based on the C-language.
 This language is only supported by their own tool-chain, including IDE ("Padauk Developer Studio") and programmer ("Writer").
 The tool-chain also uses a custom binary format with encryption/obfuscation.
 Should you be interested in code samples in that custom language, take a look at [free-pdk/simple-pdk-code-examples](https://github.com/free-pdk/simple-pdk-code-examples).